 MTA Course Information

 Below we describe MTA courses by sending institution.
 These courses have been evaluated to align with the College of Literature, Science, and the Arts (LSA) distribution requirements.
 Other schools and colleges have different requirements relative to the transfer of MTA course credits, and different requirements relative to courses required for admission.
-Please review the information available here.
+Please review our requirements and deadlines (add link).